unrealwork/axibase-collector/collections.md

 Such automation provides a way to create re-usable configurations as opposed to creating different job configurations for a list of similar items.

-List items can be specified by entering items as text, one element per line, on the form or by reading them from an external source such as file or script output.
+List items can be specified by entering items as text (one element per line) on the form or by reading them from an external source such as a file or script output.

-Items (lines) starting with hash `#` symbol are treated as comments and are ignored.
+Items (lines) starting with the hash `#` symbol are treated as comments and are ignored.

 Supported list types: